littlepham/Adverse-Food-Effects/README.md

 Question:

-What are the highest predictors that lead to an individual's death?
+What are the biggest predictors of food-related severe reactions, including death, life-threatening conditions, and hospitalization?
 What are the probabilities of symptoms.